Health and Injury

 If a Character is stable and not dying (Has at least 1 hit point), then they can slowly heal themselves over time, unless they are sick.

 For every 8 hours of rest, the Character gains one Hit Die + Constitution Mod of health.
 If the Character has multi-base classes, then choose the one with the largest Hit Die.
 If the Character does a full day of bed rest (The Character doesn't leave the bed all day except to do the necessary) then the Character restores 1/4th there total HP worth in Hit Points.
-If someone is providing Long/Short term care, then its 1/2 there Hit Points.
+If someone is providing Long/Short term care, then it's 1/2 their Hit Points.

 A Player cannot use Treat Injury on oneself.